The Lancet August 13, 1988

 Bottom Line

-The ISIS-2 trial demonstrated that both intravenous streptokinase and oral aspirin significantly reduce 5-week vascular mortality in patients with suspected acute myocardial infarction, with the combination providing an additive, highly significant survival benefit.
+The landmark ISIS-2 trial demonstrated that early administration of intravenous streptokinase and oral aspirin independently and additively reduced 5-week vascular mortality in patients with suspected acute myocardial infarction.

 Key Findings

-4. Streptokinase was associated with an excess of transfused bleeds (0.5% vs 0.2%) and confirmed cerebral hemorrhage (0.1% vs 0.0%), but the total stroke incidence was not significantly increased.
+4. Streptokinase was associated with a slight excess of bleeds requiring transfusion (0.5% vs. 0.2%) and confirmed cerebral hemorrhage, but no significant increase in overall stroke.

 Study Design